oneHamidreza/Meow-Framework-MVVM/Docs/ReadME_Extensions_System.md

 Use `Context?.getDisplaySize()` to get size of Device's Display as a Point.

-Use `Context?.getToolbarHeight()` to get height of Toolbar as a Int.
+Use `Context?.getToolbarHeight()` to get height of Toolbar/ActionBar as a Int.

-Use `Context?.getStatusBarHeight()` to get height of Status as a Int.
+Use `Context?.getStatusBarHeight()` to get height of Statusbar as a Int.

 Use `Float.dp()` or `Int.dp()` to get a value of float or int into dip unit.
 See this example :

 ```kotlin
 fun testDisplayMetricsDP(){
     // Returns 2f * app.resources.displayMetrics.density.
 If device has xxhdpi density (factor = 3) , the value of `someDp` will be `6f`.